 Learning Success Center (LSC) staff and full-time faculty are available to help students plan their academic programs and class schedule.
-First-time entering students who are award seeking are assigned academic advisors in their program areas.
+All students who are award seeking are assigned academic advisors in their program areas.
 Students who do not declare a particular program of study can seek assistance in course planning from LSC staff or the Admissions Office.